 The Member Handbook and Provider Directory are provided at no cost to you.
-If you need this handbook, provider directory, or other health information in another language or in an alternative format such as large font, audio or accessible pdf, please contact Member Services at 1-888-788-4408, TTY/TDD: 711.
+If you need this handbook, provider directory, or other health information in another language or format, such as large font, audio, or accessible pdf, please call Member Services at 1-888-788-4408, TTY/TDD: 711.
 Or visit us online at azcompletehealth.com/completecare

-Also, if you need an interpreter, please call Member Services at 1-888-788-4408, TTY/TDD: 711 at least five (5) days before your medical appointment to get language assistance in time for your appointments.
+If you need an interpreter, please call Member Services at 1-888-788-4408, TTY/TDD: 711 at least five days before your medical appointment.
+This way we will be able to get language assistance for you in time for your appointments.
 There is no cost for language assistance.
 You do not need to use family or friends to interpret for you.
 In fact, we discourage this from happening.
 Our interpreters should be used for any language assistance needs.